Hertfordshire County Council – The Hertfordshire Telecare Service

 Here’s an example of how the service helped Norman*:

 Norman has vascular dementia, and lives alone, although his daughter lives nearby.
 There is CCTV installed outside Norman’s home which his daughter is able to view remotely to make sure her father is safe and well.
 Norman has also been provided with a GPS tracker device, which enables his daughter to locate him should he leave home and be unable to find his way back.
 This has happened on several occasions.
-She has also given her father a GPS tracker device, which enables her to locate him should he leave home and be unable to find his way back.
-This has happened on several occasions.

 Norman’s daughter asked the Hertfordshire Telecare Service to advise on technology that could help her father remain living at home safely.
 Following an assessment, a telecare system was installed, with sensors to detect floods, fires or carbon monoxide in Norman’s home, and automatically raise an alert via a Lifeline home unit at the monitoring centre.

 Property exit sensors have also been fitted which will raise an alert at the monitoring centre if an external door is opened.
 A specially trained operator at the centre can then talk to Norman through the speaker on the Lifeline unit to assess the situation, and make sure Norman is ok.
 If the operator is unable to get a response, they can contact Norman’s daughter, or the British Red Cross Responder

 In the weeks after the system was installed, a property exit sensor was activated three times.
 On two of these occasions, the monitoring centre successfully made contact with Norman, but on the third there was no voice contact.
 The monitoring centre contacted his daughter to ask her to check the CCTV system to see if her father had left the property, and she saw that he had.
 The monitoring centre also contacted the British Red Cross Responder Service to attend, and they later reported that Norman had been found safe and well and had